-- 51.(1) The finance manager must prepare monthly financial information respecting the financial affairs of the First Nation in the form and with the content approved by the Council on the recommendation of the Finance and Audit Committee. - (2) The finance manager must provide the financial information in subsection (1) to the chief administrative officer within a reasonable period of time following the end of the month for which the information was prepared.
+- 51.(1) The CFO must prepare monthly financial information respecting the financial affairs of the First Nation in the form and with the content approved by the Council on the recommendation of the Finance and Audit Committee. - (2) The CFO must provide the financial information in subsection (1) to the Band Manager within a reasonable period of time following the end of the month for which the information was prepared.